vatesfr/xen-orchestra/docs/from_the_sources.md

 forever-service delete orchestra
 ```

-- Our stable branch is *stable* and the beta branch is *next-release*.
-You can change it if you want to test our latest features (on both xo-server and `xo-web`, do NOT mix them):
+- Our stable branch is *stable* and the beta branch is *master*.
+You can change it if you want to test our latest features (on both `xen-orchestra` and `xo-web`, do NOT mix them):

 ```
-$ git checkout next-release
+$ git checkout master
 ```
 - If you want to update your current version, do this on both repositories: